moshonk/openmrs-distro-mf/README.md

 Folder structure:
 - `docker/` Where to run the Docker Compose project.
 See below for detailed instructions.
-- `micro-frontends/` Npm project to fetch all Micro Frontend modules and generate the corresponding Import Map, using [Packmap](https://github.com/openmrs/packmap).
+- `micro-frontends/` Npm project to fetch all Micro Frontend modules and compute the corresponding Import Map -using [Packmap](https://github.com/openmrs/packmap).
 The list of the packaged Micro Frontends is documented in the [package.json](micro-frontends/package.json) file:
 ```
 "dependencies": {
     "@openmrs/esm-api": "^3.0.0",